Medals and Prizes

 The Stephen D. Guarino Memorial Award in Industrial Engineering and Operations Research

 A certificate and cash prize established by a gift from Roger Guarino (1951) in memory of his son.
 Awarded to outstanding seniors in the Department of Industrial Engineering and Operations Research who, in the opinion of the faculty and Board of Managers of the Columbia Engineering Alumni Association, have been active in undergraduate activities and have displayed leadership, school spirit, and scholarship achievement.
 Students are awarded a monetary prize and a personalized crystal award.

 The Wlliam A. Hadley Award in Mechanical Engineering

 Established in 1973 by Lucy Hadley in memory of her husband.
-The award is made annually in the form of a certificate and cash to that student in the graduating class in mechanical engineering who has best exemplified the ideals of character, scholarship, and service of Professor William A. Hadley.
+The award is made annually in the form of a certificate and prize to students in the graduating class in mechanical engineering who have best exemplified the ideals of character, scholarship, and service of Professor William A. Hadley.